jspanjers/ruby-appraiser/README.md

 Contributing:
 -------------

 1. Write an adapter!
-Take a look at the existing adapters for help.
+Take a look at the existing adapter gems for help.

 ```ruby
 class Foo < RubyAppraiser::Adapter